-Introduction: We have discovered so far in the Sermon on the Mount the kind of life that God wants us to have.
+When we get to verse 13, Jesus has shared so far in the Sermon on the Mount the kind of life that God wants us to have.
 Now, Jesus shifts the focus to being the kind of person He wants us to be.
 He identifies our primary purpose to be salt and light.
 Many seek the understanding in this passage by ascertaining the individual characteristics of salt and light.
 The problem with this kind of interpretation is that we tend to focus on today's perspective about salt and light instead of the usages of salt in the first century world.
 We will apply this passage by examining the similarities of salt and light rather than the individual usages of salt and light.

-The title of my message this morning is "Be Contagious."
 As Christians, we should be living our lives in such a way that others want to have what we have.
 Some years ago, Pastor Bill Hybels wrote a book entitled, Becoming a Contagious Christian.
 In that book, he put forth the idea about contagious Christianity with the use of this formula: High Potency + Close Proximity + Clear Communication = Maximum Impact.
 That is, if we are going to impact our world, we must have these qualities.
 That's exactly what Jesus was getting at when He calls his disciples to be salt and light.
 So, how do we have maximum effectiveness as salt and light?
+Or, how can we change the culture around us?